 For undergraduate programs (associate and bachelor's programs), courses are offered in three 7-week sub-terms each term.
 Full-time students generally take one course per sub-term.

-Graduate Term Schedule
+Master's and Doctoral Term Schedule

-In-person classes meet one evening per week for three hours.
-Additionally, students should expect to allocate approximately 13-16 hours per week to their studies and projects; however, the amount of time may vary from course to course depending on the goals of the particular curriculum.
+Students should expect to allocate approximately 13-16 hours per week to their studies and projects; however, the amount of time may vary from course to course depending on the goals of the particular curriculum.
 There are no classes scheduled around certain holidays.

 Online program attendance is required to help students stay on track for meeting course goals and learning outcomes.
 Attendance for online programs is measured by participation in the course and the submission of designated assignments by their due dates.

-ADULT COURSE SYLLABI
+Online COURSE SYLLABI

 You'll know exactly what to expect for each course and for each week.
 Every course uses a syllabus that outlines the weekly assignments and projects, the overall goals of the course, and the steps you'll take to fulfill the goals.